FreeformRobotics/MISO_connection/README.md

 **To Do**

-The next commit will remove some non-functional code and reorganize the code into a python package that can be installed.
+The next commit will remove some non-functional code and reorganize the code into a python package that can be easily installed.

 **The content is described as follows:**